John McCain Is Worried the U.S. Is Going Back 'to the 1930s'

 Senator John McCain, echoing the sentiments of his Monday night speech in Philadelphia, said Tuesday that he is worried the United States is reverting to the nationalistic tendencies that characterized the 1930s.

-Asked about his speech at the National Constitution Center in Philadelphia Monday, Trump declined to elaborate on whether his criticism of nationalism includes President Trump.
+Asked about his speech at the National Constitution Center in Philadelphia Monday, McCain declined to elaborate on whether his criticism of nationalism includes President Trump.

 "What I was talking about is an environment here of ... a reversion of the attitude to the '30s, which was one of the major reasons we fought World War II," McCain told reporters at the Capitol.